 The delivery times are not as horrible as you may assume, and most parcels arrive between 3-5 business days.
-This service, like the one stated above, is backed by a money-back guarantee.
+Like the one stated above, this service is backed by a money-back guarantee.
 When it comes to pricing, the firm offers Flat Rate delivery and provides free shipping supplies.
 This service is available at your local USPS office or online.

 3.3) Priority Mail International

 This service is used by both businesses and people to deliver mail and goods.
-Because it normally takes them 6-11 business days to deliver an item worldwide, the delivery times are considered averages.
-Flat Rate shipping charges are provided, along with free shipment supplies, just like Priority Mail Express International.
-This service is available at the Post Office and online.
+It usually takes 6-11 business days to return an item worldwide, considered standard or average delivery time.
+The service uses the Flat Shipping Rate billing model and free shipment supplies, just like Priority Mail Express International.
+This service can be availed through their website or at the post offices.

 3.4) First-Class Mail International

-If you truly want to save money on shipping, First-Class Mail International is the way to go.
-It is their most cost-effective international shipping option, however, it is only available for tiny packages such as postcards, envelopes, and flats.
+If you genuinely want to save money on shipping, First-Class Mail International is the way to go.
+It is their most cost-effective international shipping option.
+However, it is only available for tiny packages such as postcards, envelopes, and flats.